sidi-abdallah/spies_simulation/README.md

 ## Monitor program

-The *ncurses* TUI (*Terminal User Interface*) will give better results using The "Meslo LG L for Powerline" font that should already be installed.
+The *ncurses* TUI (*Terminal User Interface*) will give better results using The "Meslo LG L for Powerline" font that should already be installed on your system.
 The font can also be downloaded at [https://github.com/powerline/fonts](https://github.com/powerline/fonts).

+Here is what you should see by running "`bin/monitor`" from the root of your project, once you will have implemented the shared memory ("`memory_t`" structure).

 ![The monitor program](./doc/figures/spies_monitor.png)

 ## Design patterns

-Some patterns are included and could be used in the project.
+Some patterns are included and could be used in the project (see in [src/pattern_example](src/pattern_examples)).

+More useful information about patterns can be found in Régis Clouard's [course](https://foad.ensicaen.fr/course/view.php?id=62) and also [here](https://refactoring.guru/design-patterns/examples).

 ## Others resources